benmvp/slides/md/2016-es6-developer-week.md

 - With ES6 we have object literal shorthand
 - Remember we're passing a big object literal to `Backbone.Model.extend()`
 - When specify methods we can get rid of `: function` using method shorthand
-  * Just have method name and parameters
+  - Just have method name and parameters (like `class` syntax)
 - Within `evaluate`, because the object literal has keys that match the variables, we can just list the keys using property value shorthand
 - This applies to **all** object literals, not just when they're used with class factories
-- But if you either can't or don't want to use ES6 classes, you can still benefit from more succinct syntax
+- But if you either can't or don't want to use ES6 classes, you can still benefit from more succinct syntax with class factories

 =====